Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Methodology

+Precision is measured by comparing the LLM-generated references with external academic databases.
+We also evaluate \textbf{Recall} by comparing the references generated by the LLM with those cited in the human-written original articles.
+The key difference between precision and recall in our setting lies in the candidate set $Z$: for precision, $Z$ is constructed from external academic search results, whereas for recall, $Z$ consists of the references actually cited in the human-written articles.
+Based on precision and recall, we further compute the \textbf{F1} score, which serves as a harmonic mean to reflect the overall accuracy of the reference generation.

-On the other hand, intuitively, the title is the key element that reflects the generated reference's faithfulness.
-In ~\citet{Agrawal_Suzgun_Mackey_Kalai}'s work, they determined by ground-truth labels assigned using the Bing search API.
-Encouraged by this work, we also calculate the title search scores of each journal and each LLM, formulated as follows.
+Additionally, the title is intuitively the most critical element in determining the faithfulness of a generated reference.
+In the work of~\citet{Agrawal_Suzgun_Mackey_Kalai}, ground-truth labels were assigned based on results returned by the Bing Search API.
+Inspired by their approach, we also calculate the title search score for each LLM to estimate how many generated titles correspond to real publications.

-where $s$ is the number of correct generated reference titles for $p_i$.
-We search the generated title from an external academic search engine to estimate whether the title can be matched.
+Here, $s_{p_i}^{(n)}$ indicates whether the generated title in reference $r_n^g$ for paper $p_i$ can be found using an external academic search engine.
+This metric helps estimate the proportion of references with verifiable titles among the total generated references.

-\textbf{Context evaluation metrics.} In this paper, we use the human-written article as the gold truth and then evaluate LLM-generated context from \textbf{factual consistency} and \textbf{semantic coverage} aspects.
+\textbf{Context evaluation metrics.} In our study, we use the human-written article as the gold truth and then evaluate LLM-generated context from \textbf{factual consistency} and \textbf{semantic coverage} aspects.
 The resemblance of natural language inference (NLI) to factual consistency evaluation has led to utilizing NLI models for measuring factual consistency~\cite{Gao_Yen_Yu_Chen_2023}.
 Encouraged by previous works, we also use the NLI method to evaluate the factual consistency between LLMs generated and human-written text.
-For example, we calculate the NLI score $Entail_{i}$ between the original article abstract $a_{i}$ and the LLM-generated abstract $a_{i}^g$ as follows.
+For example, we calculate the NLI score $Entail_{p_i}$ between the original article abstract $a_{i}$ and the LLM-generated abstract $a_{i}^g$ as follows.

 where $\theta_{NLI}$ denotes the NLI model.
-Finally, we obtain the NLI score $Entail$ for each model according to Eq~\ref{e9},~\ref{e10}.
+Finally, we obtain the NLI score $Entail$ for each model according to Eq~\ref{e9}.

-Additionally, we use commonly employed semantic similarity metrics to calculate the semantic coverage between the content generated by LLMs and human-written content.
-Specifically, we apply cosine similarity and the ROUGE metric for evaluation.
+Additionally, we use commonly employed \textbf{semantic similarity metrics} and \textbf{Key Point Recall (KPR)} to calculate the semantic coverage between the context generated by LLMs and human-written context.
+Specifically, for the Abstract Writing task, we apply cosine similarity and the ROUGE metric for semantic coverage evaluation.
+For the Review Composition task, we use the ROUGE metric and KPR to measure the semantic coverage of the literature review generated by the LLMs relative to human-written content.